soerenmetje/articles/secure-docker-host-firewalld/article-secure-docker-host-firewalld.md

 firewall-cmd --reload
 ```

-## Extra: Test Networking
+## Extra: Testing
-Run checks to ensure the firewall is working properly.
-Following things should hold true:
+It is important to run tests to ensure the whole setup is working properly.
+Although the actual tests depend on your setup, here are some statements that may be important to verify:

 - Container running on allowed port can be accessed from internet
 - Container running on **not** allowed port can **not** be accessed from internet